 Steve studied Information and Computing at Loughbourough University in England and graduated with a 1st Class Honors Degree.
 His final year dissertation on the impact of the Internet on education won the award for best dissertation of that year.

-Days after graduating, he began work at Astra Zeneca Pharmaceuticals where he tried to code for a while and soon realized that HTML (not C++) was his language.
+Days after graduating, he began work at Astra Zeneca Pharmaceuticals where he tried to code for a while and soon realized that HTML (not C++) was his lingua franca.
 He wrote an internal paper suggesting the company adopt web technology for internal communications - before the word Intranet has been coined.
 For the next few years, he and a small team helped to design and build a global intranet for the company.
-And then he joined Microsoft….in a case of mistaken identity.
-But that’s another story….